sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

     }
     ```

-4. Now head to `<destLocation>/firstapp` and replace the `random-route: true` in `manifest.yml` with the following content:

-    ```yaml
-    routes:
-      - route: firstapp-<SUBACCOUNT>.cfapps.<REGION_IDENTIFIER>.hana.ondemand.com
-    ```

-    Replace `<SUBACCOUNT>` with your actual account, which is the one you use in the CF CLI to login to Cloud Foundry.
-With this step we determine a route instead of generating a random route.
-This is important since we will configure the app router for exactly this destination.
-Further change the `<REGION_IDENTIFIER>` to match your region (e.g. `eu10`).
-If you are unsure about your region, head to your Cloud Foundry Cockpit Home Screen.
-More details on the region specific URLs can be found [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/350356d1dc314d3199dca15bd2ab9b0e.html).

-5. Redeploy your application to Cloud Foundry by pushing with `cf push`.
-Make sure the route was registered successfully by accessing your application via the browser.
-If applicable remove old routes in the Cloud Foundry Cockpit.

-6. With a proper URL set in place we can now create a new `manifest.yml` file within `<destLocation>` for the app router microservice with the following content:
+4. Last but not least create a new `manifest.yml` file within `<destLocation>` for the app router microservice with the following content:

     ```yaml